hellosct1/firefox-send/README.md

 ## Description
-Vous devez télécharger l'extension <a href='https://addons.mozilla.org/fr/firefox/addon/send-to-fx/'>Transfer Send for Firefox</a>.
+You must download the extension <a href='https://addons.mozilla.org/fr/firefox/addon/send-to-fx/'>Transfer Send for Firefox</a>.

 After, you can open the Send service from the new toolbar button in a new tab or in the Firefox side panel